unusualcomputers/unusualcomputers/code/mopidy/mopidymixcloud/README.md

 Configuration
 =============

-Once installed it will work, you can disable it by setting enabled=false in [mixcloud] section of `mopidy.conf <https://docs.mopidy.com/en/latest/config/>`_.
+Once installed it will work, you can disable it by setting enabled=false in [mixcloud] section of [mopidy.conf](<https://docs.mopidy.com/en/latest/config/>).
 You can also list your favorite users (including yourself) in a comma separated list under *users* setting  in [mixcloud] section.
 These users will then appear in Mixcloud/Users section in Mopidy and you will be able to browse their cloudcasts, playlists, followers etc